hdavin/UAPCG/README.md

 ## Dependencies
 * MATLAB 2020a or later
 * Windows 10 or later

+## Use
+Before executing MATLAB codes, make sure to extract the files 'solar radiation data.zip' and 'prosumer energy load.zip' to their respective directories.

 ## Authors
 * Da-Wen Huang, College of Computer Science, Sichuan Normal University, China, hdawen@sicnu.edu.cn.